 What is yoga?

-What do we mean by beginners in yoga?
+What do we mean by yoga beginners?

 The best type of yoga for beginners

-Yoga Routine for Beginners
+Yoga routine for beginners

 Do I need to be flexible to practice yoga?

 No, flexibility is not a requirement to start.
 In fact, many people become more flexible thanks to yoga.
-The important thing is to adapt the poses to your level and listen to your body.
+The important thing is to adapt the postures to your level and listen to your body.

 What type of yoga is best for beginners?